rubyonjets/jets/docs/_docs/events-sns.md

 end
 ```

-In the case when Jets generates the a SNS topic, the `sns_event` declaration creates an [SNS::Topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html).
+In the case when Jets generates the a SNS topic, the `sns_event` declaration creates an [SNS::Topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html) instead of a [SNS::Subscription](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sns-subscription.html).
 The properties of the SNS Topic can be set with an additional Hash argument:.
 Example:

 ```ruby
   sns_event(:generate_topic, display_name: "My awesome topic")